Native Plant Database

 Asteraceae (Aster Family)

-Synonyms: Eupatorium coelestinum
+Synonym(s): Eupatorium coelestinum

 USDA Symbol: COCO13

 Mistflower grows to 3 feet high, but often lower, with leaves opposite, somewhat triangular in shape, and bluntly toothed.
 At the top of the plant the branches, with their short-stemmed clusters of flowers, form an almost flat top.
-Disk flowers are bright blue or violet, about 1/4 inch long.
+Disc flowers are bright blue or violet, about 1/4 inch long.
 There are no ray flowers.

 Blue Mistflower attracts bees and butterflies.
 However, this wildflower spreads quickly and can become a pest.